 The Bust

 It was just after noon on Friday.
 Mac stared at the multiple surveillance screens in the FBI command post in a warehouse several blocks away from the Albanian drug lab.
-The city of Chicago still owned the warehouse, who and was happy to provide a location to stage a drug raid.
-Mac's information from the Angel lit a fire under the FBI, who quickly organized a drug interdiction team consisting of the Joint Task Force, Chicago SWAT, and about forty other FBI personnel brought in for the operation.
+The city of Chicago still owned the warehouse, and was happy to provide a location to stage a drug raid.
+Mac's information from the Angel lit a fire under the FBI, which quickly organized a drug interdiction team consisting of the Joint Task Force, Chicago SWAT, and about forty other FBI personnel brought in for the operation.

-All the big wigs were present and accounted for in this bust: Superintendent Green, Special Agent Mason, Assistant Superintendent Shannon, Chicago SWAT Commander , and Wilson Portman, the Deputy Director of the FBI who flew in from Washington.
+All the big wigs were present and accounted for in this bust: Superintendent Green, Special Agent Mason, Assistant Superintendent Shannon, Chicago SWAT Commander Subramanian, and Wilson Portman, the Deputy Director of the FBI, who flew in from Washington.

 "OK, we don't move until the furred oracle has spoken," Portman said.

 All eyes were on the camera facing the 65th Street side of the drug lab.
-One of the glass brick windows had a metal 8-inch exhaust pipe protruding with an elbow facing down towards the sidewalk.
-The FBI figured that this was probably exhausting cooling air from one of the machines.
+One of the glass brick windows had a metal 8-inch exhaust pipe protruding with an elbow facing the sidewalk.
+The FBI figured this was probably exhausting cooling air from one of the machines.

-In the view of the surveillance camera was Special Agent Hanko, walking a beautiful Golden Retriever named Snorts the Wonder Dog, the FBI's pride, the scourge of drug smugglers.
+In the surveillance camera's view was Special Agent Hanko, walking a beautiful Golden Retriever named Snorts the Wonder Dog, the FBI's pride, the scourge of drug smugglers.
 Nobody escapes this pooch's nose.

 "Come on, Snorts.
 Give us your judgment," Agent Mason said.

 Snorts stopped at the edge of the brick building, raised his leg, and gave the building a quick wash, eliciting laughter in the crowd watching.
 Hanko started moving down the sidewalk to where the exhaust port was.
-Snorts stopped, turned towards the building, and walked right up to it.
+Snorts stopped, turned towards the building, and walked right up.
 You could see him sniffing.
 Then he started digging the sidewalk like he was attempting to bury a bone.
-Special Agent Mason laughed uproariously: "Snorts, the Wonder Dog has rendered his judgment, there be opioids in da house!
+Special Agent Mason laughed uproariously.

+"Snorts, the Wonder Dog has rendered his judgment.
+There be opioids in da house!
 Ms. Ling, are you satisfied that we should proceed?"

 Mathilda Ling, dressed elegantly in a gray business suit, starched white blouse, and black hair worn up with a gold clip, stepped forward.
-With her understated makeup, t

-"Your anonymous tip, albeit from the Angel, and the the identification of of the presence of opioids by the FBI drug-sniffer canine, makes Judge Benton's search warrant this morning unlikely to be challenged in court.
+"Your anonymous tip, albeit from the Angel, and the identifying of the presence of opioids by the FBI drug-sniffer canine, makes Judge Benton's search warrant this morning unlikely to be challenged in court.
 I recommend that we proceed.
 However, let me emphasize that none of the information given to Officer Merrick by this Angel person is usable in court.
-You're going to have to nail these guys based on what you find in there."
+You'll have to nail these guys based on what you find in there."

 Ling smiled discreetly and stepped back into the gathered group.

 "Thank you, counselor," Mason said.
 "Angel's videos of the surveillance cameras inside both buildings indicate that every employee is packing.
-A few carry AR-15 assault rifles.
+A few carry assault rifles.
 We will give them a verbal warning to drop their weapons, but you are authorized to use deadly force against anyone holding a gun or any other weapon, for that matter.
 Let's take them down and not lose any one of our own.
 Do what we planned and practiced this week, and we will rid Illinois of this death factory.
 OK, Let's go!"